dgroomes/stackoverflow-look-back/README.md

       into our Chromium design (before, it was just for Firefox) and then extend `content-script-messaging-proxy.js` to handle both directions.
 It should transfer messages from the web page to the background scripts and it should do the reverse: transfer messages from the background scripts to the web page.
-* DONE Use info and debug log levels.
-I think Firefox and Chrome now have good filtering for that in the dev console so it's pretty useful
-* DONE Remove the automatic trigger of opening the `generate-html.html` page after the post data is expanded and instead go to an only on-demand trigger for this, a la the "View posts" button.
-This is symmetric to the way we trigger "Scrape votes" and "Expand posts".
-This is useful for a technical constraint: it's hard to implement a request-request-response-response system when it comes to: 1) trigger "Expand posts" from the extension to the `content-script-messaging-proxy.js` 2) forward the "Expand posts" trigger to the web page 3) execute and wait for the response from `PostExpander.expandPosts` and return the response to the content script and finally 4) the content script returns the response to the extension

-  Solidify on a "Posts viewer" name for the `generate-html.html` (do all the code renaming) and create a "download" option as a button on this page.

 ## Finished Wish List items